Roth Conversion Explorer Error Message

 The Explorer generates a plan that projects the largest liquid estate at your goal age.
 Theoretically, this occurs when you convert money early in your plan and allow it to grow tax-free for a long period of time.
 Roth Conversions may not increase your estate value at goal age due to the interactivity with other elements in your plan.

 4. You may not have enough taxable savings to cover the tax liability for a Roth Conversion.

 The Explorer will not recommend a Roth Conversion if you have insufficient funds in your taxable accounts to cover the liability.
-This could be a reason why the Explorer did not suggest a forecast improvement.

 5. Your after-tax accounts have a higher growth rate than your tax-deferred accounts.